What Are the Different Types of Brochures? And How to Set Pages on the Artboard in Adobe Illustrator

 Double Parallel Fold

-Double parallel folds create four vertical panels by folding the sheet in half twice.
-This style is used for brochures with dense information, such as educational materials, technical guides, or detailed product descriptions.
-Its compact design ensures a clean presentation while maximizing content space.
+The double parallel fold is created by folding the sheet in half twice, resulting in four vertical panels.
+It is particularly suitable for brochures with dense information, such as educational resources, technical manuals, or detailed product descriptions.
+The format ensures a compact design while maximizing available space.

 Roll Fold